Skip to main content

 Get Plugged In: Learn Which Cable Goes Where

-You might even feel overwhelmed by the number of cables running in and out of the system that you’re afraid to touch anything at all.
+You might even feel overwhelmed by the number of cables running in and out of the system, so you’re afraid to touch anything.

 However, most of the external cables connected to your machine are simple, typically consisting of: